a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 });
 ```

+#### Assorted Hints and Tips

+If you ever need to restart the wizard, you can access the follow url `wp-admin/admin.php?page=iawmlf-setup-wizard&rerun-wizard=1` while logged in as an admin user, this will reset the wizard and allow you to run through it again.
+This is helpful for testing or fixing issues where the wizard will keep showing after completion.

 ### Contribute

 If you would like to contribute to the this plugin, feel free to do so.
 There are a number of tools which can be used to help in your development.